Boarders/blog-posts/locally-nameless.md

 type Scope f x = f x
                     -- ┌─── term we are substituting
                     -- │
-                    -- │                 ┌─── body we are substiuting into
+                    -- │                 ┌─── body we are substituting into
                     -- │                 │
                     -- │                 │
 open :: forall a .
 Term (Var a) -> Scope Term (Var a) -> Term (Var a)